operator-framework/enhancements/enhancements/samples-generation.md

 - Link the samples in the docs or aligned then with the tutorials
 - Provide advanced helpers or Boilerplates to mock the data that could be used in the tests and/or in the samples generation
-- Push this implementation to upstream
+- Push this implementation to upstream Kubebuilder

 ## Proposal